 Original Research Article

-Evaluation of morphological, yield and quality performance of sugar beet genotypes under different soil pH level
+Evaluation of morphological, yield and quality performance of sugar beet genotypes under different soil pH levels

 ABSTRACT

 The study examined the production and quality of different sugar beet genotypes under the cultivable soil pH range of Bangladesh.
-The field experiment was carried out between October 2021 and March 2022 on the central farm of Sher-e- Bangla Agricultural University, Dhaka in the Split plot Design with three replications.
+The field experiment was carried out between October 2021 and March 2022 on the central farm of Sher-e- Bangla Agricultural University, Dhaka, in a Split plot Design with three replications.
 Twelve sugar beet genotypes were cultivated in field and tested for soil liming at three levels: i. control or no liming (pH 5.5), ii.
-Liming as CaCO3 @ 2t/ha (pH level 6.5±0.5) and iii.
-Liming CaCO3 @ 4.5t/ha (pH level 7.5±0.5).
-The results revealed that the genotype SV889 have the highest root length, SPAD value, sugar yield of sugar beet, TSS and sucrose (15.90 cm, 46.80, 22.67 t/ha, 20 0Brix and 16.15%, respectively) in T1 (soil pH level 6.5±0.5; liming @ 2t/ha).
-SV894 has maximum leaves number/plant and purity in T2 (soil pH level 7.5±0.5; liming @ 4.5t/ha).
+Liming as CaCO3 at 2t/ha (pH level 6.5±0.5) and iii.
+Liming as CaCO3 at 4.5t/ha (pH level 7.5±0.5).
+The results revealed that the genotype SV889 has the highest root length, SPAD value, sugar yield, TSS and sucrose content (15.90 cm, 46.80, 22.67 t/ha, 20 °Brix and 16.15%, respectively) in T1 (soil pH level 6.5±0.5; liming at 2t/ha).
+SV894 has maximum leaves number/plant and purity in T2 (soil pH level 7.5±0.5; liming at 4.5t/ha).
 Out of the twelve genotypes, the results indicated that four (KWS Allanya, SV 894, BA2 and HI0044) with liming at 4.5 t ha-1 and seven (KWS Danicia, KWS Serenada, KWS Gregoria, Sakata red beet, SV889, SV 982 and HI473) with liming at 2 t ha-1 with the necessary rate of inorganic and organic fertilizer performed better for sugar beet production.
 It can be concluded that SV889 and SV894 genotypes of sugar beet with liming at 2 t ha-1 and 4.5 t ha-1 respectively, performed better for growth, yield and quality characteristics of sugar beet.

 Key word: Sugar beet, pH, Liming, Yield and Quality.